 - Skin ulcers or blisters

-If you see any of the above signs, contact a nearby urgent care veterinarian immediately.
-The best course of action would be to move your pet to a warm place and wait for further instructions from your veterinarian.
+If you see any of the above signs, contact a nearby urgent pet care or emergency veterinarian immediately.
+The best course of action would be to move your pet to a warm place and wait for further instructions from a veterinarian.
 As an added note, for frostbitten body parts, AVOID rubbing or using direct heat.

 Final Thoughts on Protecting Your Pet During Winter

-We hope you found these pet winter safety tips helpful.
-The extreme conditions of winter can be challenging — but with these safety tips in mind, you’ll be able to keep your pets safe and happy.
+We hope you found these cold weather pet safety tips helpful!
+The extreme conditions of winter can be challenging — but with the above winter safety for pets checklist, you’ll be able to keep your pets safe and happy.